rhodemilk/rhodemilk/README.md

 # 💫 About Me:
 Hello my name is Rhode!
-I'm a CS student at Florida International University (FIU).
-I hope to learn many new skills in my journey <3
+I'm a passionate computer science student at Florida International University (FIU) pursuing a B.A. in Computer Science with a minor in mathematical sciences and history.
+I am currently a sophomore and hope to learn many new skills in my journey.

+My curiosity currently is in machine learning, specifically good recommendation systems.
+I also like algorithimic problem-solving, as well as full stack development.

+I'm always eager to collaborate on projects, learn new skills, and innovate with others.

 ## 🌐 Socials: